top of page

 • Withdrawing from friends, family and society

-• Anxiety, agitation, unable to sleep or sleeping all the time
+• Anxiety, agitation, struggling to sleep or sleeping all the time

 • Dramatic mood changes